 A small number of laboratory investigations have been conducted to assess the validity of some of the components of the DECP to identify the influence of various types of drugs based on the effects observed (see Beirness, LeCavalier & Singhal, 2007, for a critical review).
 The experimental laboratory studies indicated that officers trained in the DECP are generally able to detect impairment in subjects who have been administered drugs.
 These studies, however, do not present strong support for the accuracy with which they can identify the particular class(es) of the drugs involved.
 Although for some drug categories the classification rate is better than chance, the miss rate is high, and the false alarm rate is also high.
-The lack of distinctive clinical and psychomotor symptoms associated with the relatively low doses of some of the drugs administered in the studies likely played a role in the findings.
-The fact that some drugs are detected with greater accuracy than others suggests that the effects of these substances are more prominently manifested in the symptomology assessed by the DEC procedure.
+The lack of distinctive clinical and psychomotor symptoms associated with the relatively low doses of some of the drugs are detected with greater accuracy than others suggests that the effects of these substances are more prominently manifested in the symptomology assessed by the DEC procedure.
 In real-world situations, the doses of drugs ingested are unknown and may be significantly higher than those ethically permitted in a laboratory setting.
 It would be expected that with higher doses, the accuracy with which DREs can detect drug impairment and identify the category (or categories) of drugs responsible for the impairment would be greater.